uclahs-cds/package-moPepGen/docs/vignette.md

     --source AltSplice \
 ```

-By default `parseRMATS` only accepts AS events with inclusion and exclusion junction counts at least 1.
+By default `parseRMATS` only accepts AS events with inclusion and exclusion junction counts of at least 1.
 These cutoffs can be set by `--min-ijc` and `--min-sjc`.
 See [here](./parse-rmats) for a complete list of arguments.

 ### RNA Editing Sites